Moove raises $23M to create flexible options for drivers to own cars in Africa – TechCrunch

 That said, Moove is looking to add financing to other vehicle classes and types in the coming months, including buses and trucks.

 Though Moove was founded in 2019, it didn’t fully launch until June 2020.
 In a full year of operation, Moove has scaled aggressively.
-With headquarters in the Netherlands, the company counts Lagos, Accra, Johannesburg as cities where it operates.
-Moove has 12,900 pre-approved sign-ups and its financed cars have also completed over 850,000 Uber trips.
+With headquarters in the Netherlands, the company counts Lagos, Accra and Johannesburg as cities where it operates.
+Moove has 12,900 pre-approved sign-ups and its financed cars have also completed more than 850,000 Uber trips.
 Delano says the company has grown 60% month-on-month since last year.

 Moove raised a $5.5 million seed round last year.
 The majority of the funding came from the founders and Iyinoluwa Aboyeji, co-founder of Andela and Flutterwave, and a key partner at the company.
 In addition to its $23 million Series A, Moove also revealed that it raised $40 million in debt financing, bringing its total funding to $68.5 million.

 Speedinvest and Left Lane Capital led the Series A round.
-Other investors like DCM, Clocktower Technology Ventures, thelatest.ventures, LocalGlobe, Tekton, FJ Labs, Palm Drive Capital, Roka Works, KAAF Investments, Class 5 Global, Victoria van Lennep, co-founder of Lendable, Verod, Kepple Africa Ventures, and one of Moove’s existing lenders, Emso Asset Management, also joined the round.
+Other investors like DCM, Clocktower Technology Ventures, thelatest.ventures, LocalGlobe, Tekton, FJ Labs, Palm Drive Capital, Roka Works, KAAF Investments, Class 5 Global, Victoria van Lennep (co-founder of Lendable), Verod, Kepple Africa Ventures and one of Moove’s existing lenders, Emso Asset Management, also joined the round.
 Moove’s investment is the first for many of its U.S. backers in this round.

 “With Ladi and Jide at the helm of a world-class team, and their unique approach to vehicle financing, Moove has quickly established itself as one of the most exciting tech companies in Africa,” said the general partner at Speedinvest, Stefan Klestil.
-“The company’s expansion to three cities in under 12 months demonstrates the huge demand for vehicle financing in Africa, where just five percent of new cars are purchased with financing, compared to 92 percent in Europe.”
+“The company’s expansion to three cities in under 12 months demonstrates the huge demand for vehicle financing in Africa, where just 5% of new cars are purchased with financing, compared to 92% in Europe.”

-Delano and Odunsi are British-born Nigerians educated at the London School of Economics, Oxford University, and MIT.
+Delano and Odunsi are British-born Nigerians educated at the London School of Economics, Oxford University and MIT.
 Delano has always been an entrepreneur.
 Odunsi, on the other hand, was an investment banker at Goldman Sachs and a management consultant at McKinsey.

-Both reconnected years after (since parting ways in their teens) to run a venture studio called Grace Lake Partners and have subsequently built three non-tech successful businesses in Africa in the past decade.
+Both reconnected years after parting ways in their teens to run a venture studio called Grace Lake Partners and have subsequently built three successful non-tech businesses in Africa in the past decade.
 Moove is their first tech business, and Delano calls it the fastest-growing he has ever run.

 The Series A funding will allow Moove to grow and expand into new markets.
-It gives the company ammunition to develop and launch new products and services geared towards gaining more share in a competitive market where Nigeria’s Autochek and South Africa’s FlexClub are making significant strides.
+It gives the company ammunition to develop and launch new products and services geared toward gaining more share in a competitive market where Nigeria’s Autochek and South Africa’s FlexClub are making significant strides.

 Delano believes what gives Moove an edge over other companies is its trademark of getting drivers to access new cars instead of used ones.
-He also adds that the company is moving towards creating electric and hybrid vehicle fleets.
+He also adds that the company is moving toward creating electric and hybrid vehicle fleets.
 He cites helping mobility entrepreneurs who need to have fuel-efficient cars and climate change as reasons for creating this new product line.

 But how will EVs be affordable for the average Uber driver in Africa?
 Delano argues that with Moove’s strong bargaining power with its OEM partners and the debt financing raised, Moove can buy new EV cars and resell them at a lower price to thousands of drivers.
 The aim is to ensure that at least 60% of the vehicles it finances are electric or hybrid in the coming years.
-The company is also trying to drive gender inclusion by increasing the number of female drivers using its platform to 50%.
+The company is also trying to drive gender inclusion by increasing to 50% the number of female drivers using its platform.

 One interesting bit in Moove’s imminent plans is creating wallets for drivers who do not have bank accounts to make and accept payments.
 The feature is live only in Ghana but will be coming to other markets in no distant time.